raesuarez/raesuarez.github.io/education.markdown

 May 2022 - May 2023
 - Leading weekly demonstrations, creating flyers for our events, and sending emails to 130 members

-# Sexual Assault Awareness for Everyone @ Wellesley College
-Publicity Chair

-May 2022 - May 2023
-- Created flyers and infographics to promote healthy relationship practices on campus

 ## Involvement
 Tau Zeta Epsilon Society (Spring 2023 - present), Film Society (Spring 2022 - present), CS Club (Fall 2021 - present)